 What is Homesteading?

-In the late 19th and early 20th centuries, homesteading was a phenomenon in which immigrants were attracted to the Canadian West by the government to resettle the land.
+In the late 19th and early 20th centuries, homesteading was a phenomenon in which the government attracted immigrants to the Canadian West to resettle the land.
 However, homesteading is used more informally today.

 Homesteading is a lifestyle of self-sufficiency.
-It is the practice of living in a sustainable, natural way with all the resources on hand.
+It is the practice of living sustainably and naturally with all the resources on hand.

-Its definition is not bound to space, which means it does not matter where someone lives, rather what matters is the lifestyle choices they make.
+Its definition is not bound to space, which means it does not matter where someone lives; instead, what matters is the lifestyle choices they make.
 It usually goes hand-in-hand with minimalism and living a more frugal and conscious lifestyle.

 Examples of homesteading self-sufficiencies include: